 Companies are encouraging a single device for both organizational and personal use.
 It could be Bring your Own Device (BYOD), or the companies providing devices for both personal and enterprise use.
-Between the two, users of these devices will tend to store both enterprise data and personal data on same device.
-Besides this, there are company apps, company approved apps, as well as personal apps that the user might download for his or her own use and entertainment.
+Between the two, users of these devices will tend to store both enterprise data and personal data on the same device.
+Besides this, there are company apps, company-approved apps, and personal apps that the user might download for his or her own use and entertainment.

 Under such circumstances, it becomes essential that enterprises manage their data and apps securely without spoiling the user experience for the employees.
-Too many security restrictions, preventing users from downloading apps for personal use, may turn off the employee.
-Windows 10 offers a way that keeps both admins and employees happy.
-This article checks out Enterprise Data Protection in Windows 10.
+Too many security restrictions preventing users from downloading apps for personal use may turn off the employee.
+Windows 11/10 offers a way that keeps both admins and employees happy.
+This article checks out Enterprise Data Protection in Windows 11/10.

-This is the name for the module that protects enterprise data against unintended or malicious use.
-The first thing here is proper encryption, so that even if the data is leaked or compromised, the data remains safe as others cannot decode it.
+This is the module that protects enterprise data against unintended or malicious use.
+The first thing here is proper encryption so that even if the data is leaked or compromised, the data remains safe as others cannot decode it.
 The EDP module identifies enterprise and personal apps and lets the employees use them both at the same time without messing up.

 - Identification and separate handling of enterprise and personal data

-- Data protection for existing enterprise apps without having to update the apps every now and then;
+- Data protection for existing enterprise apps without having to update the apps now and then;

 - Remote wiping of corporate data without affecting personal data